 When my daughter turned 6 months, I was all over the google searching, reading and looking for information on what’s good for my baby.
 Initially, it was all trial and error till I got used to making baby food at home.

-My daughter helped me a lot deciding what she wanted and preferred.
+My daughter helped me a lot to decide what she wanted and preferred.
 In today’s recipe, I have cooked apple and dried apricots together till they got all soft and mushy.
 I have added a little bit of cinnamon powder to this puree to enhance its flavor.
 This puree can be made with fresh, as well as frozen apricots.

 I avoid buying canned apricots, as those have added sugar to it.
 Apricots have thin skin, so it’s advisable to buy them organic especially for baby food.
-Also dried apricots are at times treated with sulfites, so again going for organic dried apricots is a good option.
+Also, dried apricots are at times treated with sulfites, so again going for organic dried apricots is a good option.

 When working with fresh apricots for baby food, I just peel the skin, remove the pit or stone and puree it in a food processor.
 While for frozen and dried ones, I cook them with other fruits or vegetables.

-- 5 dried apricots
+- 5 Dried Apricots

-- A dash of cinnamon powder
+- A dash of Cinnamon Powder

-- ½ cup water
+- 1/2 cup Water

 In a pot, add apple and dried apricot pieces along with cinnamon powder and water.

-- Once done, run it through a food processor.
+Once done, run it through a food processor.

-Here, I have peeled the apple skin.
+- Here, I have peeled the apple skin.

 Talk to your baby’s Pediatrician before starting any new food.

-© 2014-2015 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.
-Strict Legal Action will be taken against Plagiarism.